History of the Dominican Republic: Occupation

 The Dominican Congress elected Dr. Francisco Henríquez y Carvajal as president, but in November, after he refused to meet the U.S. demands, Wilson announced the imposition of a U.S. military government, with Rear Admiral Harry Shepard Knapp as Military Governor.

 At San Francisco de Macorís, Governor Juan Pérez, a supporter of Arias, refused to recognize the U.S. military government.
-Using some 300 released prisoners, he was preparing to defend the old Spanish colonial structure, the Fortazela.
+Using released prisoners, he prepared to defend the old Spanish fort.
 On November 29, U.S. Marine Lt.
 Ernest C. Williams, whose detachment was billeted in San Francisco, charged the closing gates of the fort at nightfall with twelve Marines.
 Eight were shot down; the others, including Williams, forced their way in and seized the old structure.
-Another Marine detachment seized the police station.
-Reinforcements from nearby detachments soon suppressed the uprising.
+Another Marine detachment seized the police station, and reinforcements soon suppressed the uprising.

 The American military government implemented many of the institutional reforms carried out in the United States during the Progressive Era, including reorganization of the tax system, accounting and administration, expansion of primary education, the creation of a nationwide police force to unify the country, and the construction of a national system of roads, including a highway linking Santiago to Santo Domingo.

-Despite the reforms, virtually all Dominicans resented the loss of their sovereignty to foreigners, few of whom spoke Spanish or displayed much real concern for the nation's welfare, and the military government, unable to win the backing of any prominent Dominican political leaders, imposed strict censorship laws and imprisoned critics of the occupation.
+The military government, unable to win the backing of any prominent Dominican political leaders, imposed strict censorship laws and imprisoned critics of the occupation.
 In 1920, U.S. authorities enacted a Land Registration Act, which broke up the terrenos comuneros and dispossessed thousands of peasants who lacked formal titles to the lands they occupied, while legalizing false titles held by the sugar companies.

-In the southeast, dispossessed peasants formed armed bands, called gavilleros, waging a guerrilla war that lasted six years, with most of the fighting in Hato Mayor and El Seibo.
+In the southeast, dispossessed peasants formed armed bands, called gavilleros, engaging in guerrilla warfare for years in Hato Mayor and El Seibo.
 At any given time, the Marines faced eight to twelve such bands each composed of several hundred followers.
 The guerrillas benefited from a superior knowledge of the terrain and the support of the local population, and the Marines relied on superior firepower.
 However, rivalries between various gavilleros often led them to fight against one another, and even cooperate with occupation authorities.
 In addition, cultural schisms between the campesinos (i.e. rural people, or peasants) and city dwellers prevented the guerrillas from cooperating with the urban middle-class nationalist movement.